 Similarly, Fig. 4 illustrates the heating demands as functions of the ambient temperature.
 The plots are linearly fitted to field measurements data.
-The DHW demand is assumed constant at 6.3 kW.
+The DHW demand is constant at the average value of 6.3 kW.
 The internal heating demand of the supermarket decreases from 31 kW at -20°C to 0 kW at 20°C, and the space heating demand of the whole building decreases linearly from 140 kW at -20°C to 0 kW at 20°C. The supermarket's heating demand is also included in the whole building's space heating demand.